shahrooz7216/laravel-multi-payment/README.md

 #### Unverified Payments

-There is also a method (supported by zarinpal) to get a list of successful unverified payments. use `unverifiedPayments` method in `PaymentGateway` facade for this feature.
+There is also a method (supported by zarinpal only for now) to get a list of successful unverified payments. use `unverifiedPayments` method in `PaymentGateway` facade for this feature.

 #### Refund

 Using `refund` method, you can refund a successful payment back to customer.
-Make sure you have authorization token in config file.

 [readme-link-fa]: README-FA.md